dharakyu/Machine-Translation/README.md

 # Machine-Translation
-Repo for OSPMADRD 20: Independent Study in Machine Translation

 As my project for the quarter, I sought to replicate the approach described in [Towards Neural Machine Translation with Partially Aligned Corpora](https://www.aclweb.org/anthology/I17-1039.pdf).